exonum/exonum-doc/src/architecture/transactions.md

     the [light client library](https://github.com/exonum/exonum-client).

 !!! note "Example"
-    In the [How to Create a Service][demo-service] tutorial, an owner of cryptocurrency may authorize transferring his coins by signing a transfer transaction with a key associated with coins.
+    In the [sample service][demo-service] demo, an owner of cryptocurrency may authorize transferring his coins by signing
+    a transfer transaction with a key associated with coins.
 Authentication in this case means verifying that a transaction is digitally signed with a specific key, and authorization means that this key is associated with